 Discussion circles are held weekly, with a different topic each week.
-This week, we plan to discuss: "The New Order of Things".
+This week, we plan to discuss: "Freedom".
 No pre-registration is required, just drop in by clicking on the link.
 We look forward to seeing you!
 If you have ideas for future discussion topics, please email Andrew.
 ZOOM LINKMeeting ID: 638 009 136 Password: 897007

 Friday Reading for Growth Book Club

 Our next book, The Premonition: A Pandemic Story by Michael Lewis, is a non-fiction thriller, describing research by "heroes" who predict the next pandemic, recommending the best public health responses in a worst-case scenario even before Covid 19.
 It details how governments failed to recognize the science and respond to that research.
 Copies of this New York Times bestseller are available at Ottawa Public Library.
 Contact Clea Derwent for the Zoom link and join our friendly discussion.